Dog-Friendly Winter Travel in Vancouver

 Capilano Suspension Bridge Park

-Take in the vertiginous views from Capilano Suspension Bridge with your pup.
-On-leash dogs are allowed on the bridge, Cliffwalk, Treetops Adventure, and most other park attractions.
+Take in the vertiginous views from Capilano Suspension Bridge with your pup by your side.
+On-leash dogs are welcome on the bridge, Cliffwalk, Treetops Adventure and most other park attractions, making it one of Vancouver’s most memorable dog-friendly sites.

 False Creek Ferry and Aquabus

-One of the best ways to see Vancouver is from the water.
-Take a cruise around False Creek on the Aquabus or False Creek Ferries.
-You can use them to get between popular attractions like Granville Island, Yaletown, Science World, and the Olympic Village, or just stay onboard for the entire route to enjoy the scenery.
-On-leash dogs are welcome on all vessels.
+Take a cruise around False Creek on the Aquabus or False Creek Ferries, both of which allow on-leash dogs on all vessels.
+You can use them to get between popular attractions like Granville Island, Yaletown, Science World and Olympic Village, or just stay onboard for the entire route and enjoy the scenery.

 Dog-Friendly Patios